 -

 Pair of vases.
 Bronze, marble.
 19th century.
-Pair of vases made of carved light marble with a stepped and circular base of the same material, which also have decorative details in gilded bronze (chains of pearls, necks with architectural elements, etc.), with a clear classicist influence.
-This type of work was common in Europe during the 19th century, with the strong French influence of the pieces also being very common.
+Pair of vases made of carved light marble with a stepped, circular base of the same material.
+They also feature decorative details in gilt bronze (pearl chains, necks with architectural elements, etc.), clearly showing a classicist influence.
+This type of work was common in Europe during the 19th century, and the strong French influence was also very common.

 · Size: 10,5x10,5x27,5 cms.